feross/yt-player/README.md

 These events fire when the player enters the respective state.
 These event names are the same as the possible return values from `player.getState()`.

+When the player first loads a video, it will broadcast an `unstarted` event.
+When a video is cued and ready to play, the player will broadcast a `cued` event.

 ### `player.on('playbackQualityChange', (quality) => {})`

 This event fires whenever the video playback quality changes.
 Possible